FLRW embeddings in $\mathbb{R}^{n+2}$, differential geometry and conformal photon propagator: Conformal field equations from and two-point functions thereof

 Using the fact that $d_fm_f{}^* = m_f{}^*d_\eta$ [Eq.~\eqref{eq:Restr_d}] the two-point function on the field strength can easily be obtained from the ambient space, it is given by

 in which we used the shorthands $y'_\alpha = \eta_{\alpha\beta'} y'^{\beta'}$ and $y_{\beta'} = \eta_{\alpha\beta'}y^\alpha$.

-\begin{remark} In the parenthesis of the two point function given in Eq.~\eqref{eq:<FF>} we can anti-symmetrize explicitly the components.
-Then, by recognizing their algebraic symmetries, we can rewrite entirely the two-point function for the field strength by using \emph{formally} the Kulkarni-Nomizu product:
+\begin{remark} In the parenthesis of the two-point function given in Eq.~\eqref{eq:<FF>} we can anti-symmetrize explicitly the components.
+Then, by recognizing their algebraic symmetries, we can rewrite entirely the two-point function for the field strength by using \emph{formally} the Kulkarni--Nomizu product,

 \end{remark}